-- Offer a variety of options to families for receiving new information or refining their routines and activities, such as face-to-face demonstrations, video, conversations, written information, audios, CDs, diaries, etc. - Gather any needed toys and materials and begin the selected activity or routine. - Listen, observe, model, teach, coach, and/or join the ongoing interactions of the family and child. - Use a variety of consulting or coaching strategies throughout the activity (to address IFSP outcomes, support the family, and facilitate ongoing monitoring of progress), including: observing, listening, attending, acknowledging, expanding, responding, probing, summarizing, etc. - Encourage the family to observe and assess the child's skills, behaviors, and interests, a continual part of on-going functional assessment.
-For example, ask the family if behaviors are typical, if they've seen new behaviors (suggesting emerging skills), or how much the child seems to enjoy the activity. - Discuss and record family observations, on-going assessment information and note progress related to the 3 global outcomes. - Reflect with the family on what went well, what they want to continue doing and what they would like to do differently.

-5. Jointly revise, expand, or create strategies, activities or routines to continue progress toward achieving IFSP outcomes and address any new family concerns or interests.
+- Begin each visit by asking-open ended questions to identify any significant family events or activities and how well the planned routines and activities have been going. - Ask if there are any new issues and concerns the family wants to talk about.
+Explore if these concerns need to be addressed as new outcomes; if so, plan an IFSP review. - Decide which outcomes and activities to focus on during the visit. - 4.
+Participate with the family or other caregivers and the child in the activity and/or routine as the context for promoting new skills and behaviors. - Offer a variety of options to families for receiving new information or refining their routines and activities, such as face-to-face demonstrations, video, conversations, written information, audios, CDs, diaries, etc.. - Gather any needed toys and materials and begin the selected activity or routine. - Listen, observe, model, teach, coach, and/or join the ongoing interactions of the family and child. - Encourage the family to observe and assess the child's skills, behaviors, and interests (a continual part of on-going functional assessment).
+For example, ask the family if behaviors are typical, if they've seen new behaviors (suggesting emerging skills), or how much the child seems to enjoy the activity. - Use a variety of consulting or coaching strategies throughout the activity, including: observing, listening, attending, acknowledging, expanding, responding, probing, summarizing, etc. - Reflect with the family on what went well, what they want to continue doing, and what they would like to do differently at the next visit. - Jointly revise, expand, or create strategies, activities or routines to continue progress toward achieving outcomes and address any new family concerns or interests.